 By Manik Sharma Feb.
 14, 2020

-It’s been one year since the Pulwama attack claimed the life of 40 CRPF jawans.
-The bombing left the country shell-shocked but in no time our attention moved to other events.
-Now a CAG report says how soldiers in Kashmir fight on without essentials.
 From the comforts of our home, we demand revenge but rarely do we raise our voices for the rights of our armed forces.

-Last month, the Comptroller and Auditor General (CAG) of India tabled a report in the Rajya Sabha that made some concerning observations about the state of India’s defence forces.
+In January 2020, the Comptroller and Auditor General (CAG) of India tabled a report in the Rajya Sabha that made some concerning observations about the state of India’s defence forces.
 It stated that in high-altitude areas like Siachen and Leh, soldiers are without essentials, like snow glasses and multi-purpose boots.
 The report says that even the calorie intake, critical for survival at high altitudes and cold temperatures, was not being met – in fact the deficit was a staggering 82 per cent.
 The absence of snow goggles can expose soldiers to harmful sun rays, whereas without good quality boots they can barely function.

 I’ll leave it to you to contemplate whether the CAG itself is anti-national to table a report that points to the abominable status of provisions our soldiers have to work with.
 Because it is a far cry from the mainland, where well-fed, warm bodies wax eloquent about sacrifices these men make on a daily basis.
 A year on from the attack in Pulwama that killed 40 CRPF troopers, this condemnatory report proves that despite the patriotic fervour that followed the tragedy, our soldiers continue to face astounding systemic apathy.